-Open Classes (formerly the Student at Large program) is sponsored by the Chicago Institute for Psychoanalysis.
+Open Classes (formerly the Student at Large program) is sponsored by the Chicago Psychoanalytic Institute.
 The Program was developed to give those with a serious interest in psychoanalysis the opportunity to take courses taught by an experienced psychoanalyst as well as some courses in the Psychoanalytic Education Program.
 This program gives people from various backgrounds an introduction to psychoanalysis and the opportunity to develop their knowledge and understanding about psychoanalytic theory and practice.
 One of the goals is to demonstrate the value of psychoanalytic ideas to a larger proportion of the population.

 - Clinicians who are considering the Psychoanalytic Education Program, the Adult Psychotherapy Program or the Child and Adolescent Psychotherapy Program, but are not ready to commit to the rigors of full training.

 - Clinicians who wish to gain a deeper understanding of psychoanalytic ideas and practice to use in treatment with their patients, but are not planning on full psychoanalytic training.